Sarah Montes

 Welcome!

 The idea of admitting you need help and reaching out to a stranger for support can be intimidating.
-This is a big step and I’m glad you’re here.
+This is a big step!
+I bet you’re wondering if I can help you.
+I’d certainly like to give it a try!

 How I can help.